RyuzakiiL23/gcc_checker/README.md

 ### Installation

-⚠️ If you have already installed [PyCodeStyle Checker](https://github.com/RyuzakiiL23/PyCodeStyle_checker/tree/main), please follow these steps to install GCC Checker:
+⚠️ If you have already installed [pycode Checker](https://github.com/RyuzakiiL23/pycode_checker/tree/main) or [Betty Checker](https://github.com/RyuzakiiL23/Betty_checker/tree/main), please follow these steps to install GCC Checker:

 1. Navigate to your root directory: